courselabs/kubernetes/labs/docker/README.md

 </details><br/>

 ## Multi-Stage Dockerfiles

+There are two build engines in Docker - the original and [BuildKit]().
+They both produce compatible images, but BuildKit is optimized and it's the default in recent Docker installations.

 We'll start by using the original build engine so it's clear what's happening in the build - later we'll switch to BuildKit which has better performance: